God is Kindness, He is kind

 Do you realize you and I deserved God's wrath, but instead He gave us His kindness?
 That makes me very determined to love and serve my God.
 What about you?

 Eternal kindness is given to us through Christ Jesus.
 Human kindness seems to be a rarity in our world, but God's kindness never stops towards the world.
 Jesus lived out God's eternal kindness on this earth, which permitted Him to show us His grace in kindness throughout eternity.
-We are told in Ephesians 2:6-7, as Christians we are seated with Jesus on His throne in heaven (of course figuratively, but in reality that is how close Jesus is to us, and how sure heaven is), so that God can shower us with His grace in kindness forever.
+We are told in Ephesians 2:6-7, as Christians we are seated with Jesus on His throne in heaven (of course figuratively, but in reality that is how close Jesus is to us, and how certain heaven is), so that God can shower us with His grace in kindness in the ages to come.

 ... and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus, so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus.
 Ephesians 2:6-7 NASB®

-What does it mean to you that your eternity will be spent with God and He being kind to you?
+What does it mean to you that your eternity will be spent with God, and with Him being kind to you?

 Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?
 Romans 2:4 NASB®